17+ Low-Prep Fun Games to Play in Class for All Grades (Updated in 2024!)

 As a teacher, you can be the judge and pick the Description card.
 The students will try to pick, from the seven cards in their hands, the Thing they feel that best matches that description.
 If you like that comparison, they can keep the Description card.
 The winner is the one who collects the most Description cards in the game.

-Classroom Maths Games
+Classroom Math Games

 Would you rather buy packages of 12 cookies for $3 each or packages of 10 cookies for $2.60 each?

-Not sure what answer your students will choose, but we do love cookies 🥰️ In the standard edition of Would you Rather, students are given a scenario with two choices.
-They will have to choose which option they’ll go for and justify it using logical reasoning.
+Not sure what answer your students will choose, but we do love cookies 🥰️ In the standard edition of Would You Rather, students are given a scenario with two choices.
+They will have to choose which option they'll go for and justify it using logical reasoning.

 In the maths edition, all students play at the same time and race to choose the best deal out of the two options.

-#16101 and out
+#17 - 101 and out

 Ever worry that your maths lessons end on a bit of a dull note?
 How about initiating a few rounds of 101 and out, a fun activity for class in which the goal is to score as close to the number 101 as possible without going over.
 Divide your class into groups, and have a spinner wheel representing a dice (yes we figure not every class has a couple of dice ready).